pauldmnn/Be-healthy-project/README.md

 **Features implemented upon webpage release**

 - The site to have an explanation to why is it important to have a normal body weight.
-- The pie chart to be intercative and information to be displayed when the user hovers over the pie chart
+- The pie chart to be interactive and information to be displayed when the user hovers over the pie chart
-- Added a fluid calculator so the user can imput the amount of fluids they drank and show them the total amount they have drank.
+- Added a fluid calculator so the user can input the amount of fluids they drank and show them the total amount they have drank.
-- The BMI calculator button to automaticly change colors wich will make the user drawn to click the button.
+- The BMI calculator button to automatically change colors which will make the user drawn to click the button.
 - The result for the BMI to be in a popup window.

 ## The Scope Plane